 Affiliates are responsible for planning and executing a budget for the Parents as Teachers program.
 The budget tool helps potential sites consider the costs associated with starting a program for proposal to Parents as Teachers and potential funders.
+Please note that Foundational and Model Implementation costs vary by state.
 Click here for the current budget tool.

 Parents as Teachers sites pay an annual fee to be affiliated with the Parents as Teachers model and national center.
-This fee includes technical assistance from the national center and a subscription to Penelope, the database for entering family information.
+This fee includes technical assistance from the national center and a subscription to Penelope, the database system for entering family information.
 Being an affiliate certifies a program as an evidence-based model and requires sites operate with fidelity to the model.
-As of 2014, new affiliates pay $3,500 in their first year.
+As of 2018, new affiliates pay $3.850 in their first year.
 Click here for more information on the fees.

 All new affiliates are required to attend the Foundational Training and Model Implementation Training offered by Parents as Teachers before implementation.
 The five day training program acclimates staff to the curriculum and quality standards for Parents as Teachers.
-Training costs are listed on the Pricing Structure page of the website linked in the Affiliate Fee section above.
+Please see training costs as listed on the Pricing Structure page.

 FUNDING: CURRENT OPPORTUNITIES